defx/synergy/README.md

 ### Inline Styles

-The style attribute is a special case and handled slightly differently to other attributes.
-As well as a regular string binding, you can also bind this attribute to an object representing a dictionary of CSS properties and values.
+As well as binding the style attribute to a string or an array, you can also bind this attribute to an object representing a dictionary of CSS properties and values.

 ```js
 {